QuixiAI/OpenChatML/README.md

 ### 8.2 Function Call

-To make a function call, the model should generate a JSON object within the `<tool_call>` and `</tool_call>` XML tags.
+To make a function call, the model should generate a JSON object after the `<|function_call|>` tag.
 The JSON object should follow the Pydantic model schema:

 ```json
 {